A three-pillar

 - Tax credits and financial support for family caregivers

-- Respite care funding and workplace protections
+- Respite care funding and workplace leave protections

-Our advocacy pushes for systemic change: Medicaid reimbursement for community health workers, caregiver tax credits, and local ordinances requiring living wages for health programs.
+Our advocacy targets systemic change: Medicaid reimbursement, caregiver tax credits, and local ordinances requiring living wages for health programs receiving public funding.

-Traditional vs. CareLink Approach
+Traditional vs. CareLink

 Traditional Programs

-- •Generic nutrition advice
+- Generic nutrition advice

-- •Isolated interventions
+- Isolated interventions

-- •No caregiver support
+- No caregiver support

-- •Volunteer or low-wage labor
+- Volunteer or low-wage labor

-- •Short-term funding cycles
+- Short-term funding cycles

 CareLink Model

-- ✓Culturally grounded education
+- Culturally grounded education

-- ✓Integrated food and care approach
+- Integrated food and care approach

-- ✓Structured caregiver networks
+- Structured caregiver networks

-- ✓Fair wages and labor standards
+- Fair wages and labor standards

-- ✓Policy advocacy for sustainability
+- Policy advocacy for sustainability